f-f/book-librarj/README.md

 # Book Librarj

-A *half-baked, over-engineered, well-though small web application*, made at the [7/10/16 Clojure Hackathon](https://www.eventbrite.com/e/clojure-hackathon-tickets-27564401868#) [@ Siili](https://www.siili.com/), by [Fabrizio](https://twitter.com/fabferrai) and [Jouni](https://twitter.com/sapfanboy), with the help of lots of coffeine.
+A *half-baked, over-engineered, well-thought-out* small web application, made at the [7/10/16 Clojure Hackathon](https://www.eventbrite.com/e/clojure-hackathon-tickets-27564401868#) [@ Siili](https://www.siili.com/), by [Fabrizio](https://twitter.com/fabferrai) and [Jouni](https://twitter.com/sapfanboy), with the help of lots of coffeine.

 Its main purpose is to allow the management of a (physical) book library, with a nice view and the ability to search through the titles.
 We started from the images in [this S3 bucket](http://siili-book-library.s3-website-eu-west-1.amazonaws.com/) and [some relational data about the books](books.csv).